shadxmikez/movies-explorer-frontend/README.md

 # Project Cinemania.

-Authorization and registration of the user, receiving a token for the ability to change the profile, as well as search for films, add films to favorites
+Authorization and registration of the user, receiving a token for the ability to change the profile, as well as search for films, add films to favorites.

 And also working with git.
 Create a branch, merge a branch.

 API: [https://api.shadxmikez.nomoredomainsmonster.ru](https://api.shadxmikez.nomoredomainsmonster.ru)